futroo/Core-Keeper-QuickStashAndGet/README.md

 ## Installation

 To install Quick Stash And Get you need to find the mod in the Mods menu in the game, and then subscribe to it.
-If you need mod files for manual installation, download them from: Mod.IO
+If you need mod files for manual installation, download them from [releases page](https://github.com/futroo/Core-Keeper-QuickStashAndGet/releases "Releases Page") or [Mod.IO](https://mod.io/g/corekeeper/m/quickstash "Mod.IO")

 ## Contributing